xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

   - On *fixed system* , this table is divided into three parts, one for each slice-pair.
 So, each slice-pair has encap table of size 64K .
 And total per NPU is 192K per NPU
   - On *distributed systems*, this table size can go up to 128K per NPU (1.5 slice-pairs).

-There are 2 types of egress encapsulation resources being used for egress label programming on Q100/Q200 systems which are egress large encap & egress small encap resources.
-And scope of label encap programming is at slice-pair level but some of the labelled applications programs the encap entries only on the d(based on the egress interface pointing towards the next-hop) slice-pair level or on all slice-pairs Regarding some appln programs at slice-pai and some on all slice-pairs.

-Lets understand Cisco 8000 slice-pair concept before get into the details of egress large encap resource details.
+**Lets understand Cisco 8000 slice-pair concept before get into the details of egress large encap resource consumption details**

 ### Slices & Slice-pair concepts